 - 1/4 cup (4 Tablespoons; 60g) unsalted butter, melted

 - 1 garlic clove, minced

 - 1 teaspoon dried parsley

-- Stir in the cheddar cheese.
-Make a well in the center of the mixture, then pour 1 cup of buttermilk (240ml) on top, then the honey.
-Stir everything together until just about combined-- do not overwork the dough.
-The dough will look like shreds and be very crumbly.
+- Fold in the shredded cheese.
+Make a well in the center of the mixture.
+Pour 1 cup (240ml) buttermilk and drizzle honey on top.
+Fold everything together with a large spoon or rubber spatula until it begins to come together.
+Do not overwork the dough.
+The dough will be shaggy and crumbly with some wet spots.
 See photo above for a visual.

 - Brush the tops with remaining buttermilk.
-Bake for 15 minutes or until biscuits are golden brown on top.
+Bake for 15-20 minutes or until tops are golden brown.

-- Remove from the oven.
-Combine the topping ingredients and generously brush over warm biscuits.
-Enjoy biscuits warm.
-Cover leftovers tightly and store at room temperature or in the refrigerator for up to 5 days.
+- Cover leftovers tightly and store at room temperature or in the refrigerator for up to 5 days.

 - Make Ahead & Freezing Instructions: Baked biscuits freeze well for up to 3 months.
 Thaw at room temperature or in the refrigerator, then warm up to your liking before serving.
 You can also freeze the biscuit dough.
 Prepare the dough in steps 2 through 4.
 Wrap up tightly in plastic wrap (plastic wrap is best for freshness) and freeze for up to 3 months.
 Thaw overnight in the refrigerator, then continue with step 5.
 Also, after step 4, you can wrap the dough in plastic wrap and refrigerate for up to 2 days before continuing with step 5.